FrankWorldview/blockchain/lecture/03_Data_Types.md

 ## Introduction

 Solidity provides a rich set of data types for handling variables in smart contracts.
-These types are categorized into **Value Types**, **Reference Types**, and **Complex/User-Defined Types**.
+These types are categorized into **Value Types** and **Reference Types**.
 This document introduces each type and compares them in tables for clarity.

 ---